-The Hawaiian schefflera is a great plant for a beginner.
-It can eventually grow to several feet height high.
+Its also known as a Hawaiian schefflera and it is a great plant for a beginner.
+It can eventually grow several feet high.
 It is an accomplishment to have one stay and grow with you for many years.
 They become members of the family!

 You can send indoor plants and floral arrangements almost anywhere in the world from this florist: